 Free Las Vegas Attractions for the Family

-There are lots of free shows on the street, and outside the hotels and casinos.
+There are lots of free shows on the street, and outside the hotels and first Vegas casino you may see.
 And people may spend, maybe even waste, a lot of time watching these shows.
 However, there is only one that is actually worth watching: The Bellagio Fountains.
 They run every half hour, from 3:00pm to 8:00pm and then every 15 minutes until midnight.
 An 8.5-acre lake dances with more than 1,200 spritzers which shoot water up to 460 feet high, perfectly choreographed to various tunes.

 Road trips are fun if you can save money on your car rental.
 Once called one of the great manmade wonders of the world, Hoover Dam – about a half hour drive southeast of town – was a project of the Depression designed to put men to work, even if temporarily.
 Today there is a paid tour of the interior of the structure, but you can still walk across the top for no charge and there is a visitor center (also free).